MicrosoftDocs/azure-devops-docs/docs/artifacts/concepts/upstream-behavior.md

 ## Enable upstream behavior override using the REST API

-Aside from using the feed's user interface, you can also enable the upstream behavior override using the Azure DevOps services REST API.
+Aside from using the feed's user interface, you can also enable the upstream behavior override using the Azure DevOps Services REST API.

 <!-- API reference link -->